arafatm/arafatm.github.io/_articles/career/the-cut-questions-to-ask-in-interview.md

 question can just **help you better visualize what it will actually be like to be in the job day after day**.

-Tip: **Some interviewers will respond to this question with, “Oh, every day is different.”
-If that happens, try asking, “Can you tell me what the last month looked like for the person in the job currently?
-What took up most of their time?”**
+Tip: **Some interviewers will respond to this question with, "Oh, every day is different."
+If that happens, try asking, "Can you tell me what the last month looked like for the person in the job currently?
+What took up most of their time?"**

-## 4. How long did the previous person in the role hold the position?
+## How long did the previous person in the role hold the position?
 What has turnover in the role generally been like?

 If no one has stayed in the job very long, that could be a red flag about a difficult manager, unrealistic expectations, lack of training, or some other land mine.
 If just one person left after a few months, that’s not necessarily a danger sign — after all, sometimes things just don’t work out.
-But **if you hear there’s been a pattern of people leaving quickly, it’s worth asking, “Do you have a sense of what has led to the high turnover?”**
+But **if you hear there’s been a pattern of people leaving quickly, it’s worth asking, "Do you have a sense of what has led to the high turnover?"**

-## 5. “What are you hoping this person will accomplish in their first six months and in their first year?”
+## What are you hoping this person will accomplish in their first six months and in their first year?

 This question can give you a **sense of what kind of learning curve you’re expected to have and the pace** of the team and organization.
 If you’re